-London's calling, so let's take a look at what it has to offer!
+London, and its enticing collection of beautiful mansions and houses, is calling, so let's take a look at what it has to offer!

 The Cedar House is the result of a comprehensive conversion and extension of a dated 1960s bungalow in Balham and what the client has received at the end of the process is simply incredible.
 With four bedrooms, this is a family home that accommodates all needs, despite being slap bang in the centre of London.
 The name comes from the material used on the upper level, which is Western Red Cedar that will slowly age and mature as the house does.
 Fabulous and so interesting, we would love to walk around a busy street corner and suddenly see this pop up in front of us!

 Which of the UK’s high-profile Architects will you consider for your dream home?

 The Haringey Brick House has been short-listed for the 2015 RIBA (Royal Institute of British Architects) London regional awards for architecture and there can be little confusion as to why!